+After your liposuction procedure, your treatment area will be tightly wrapped in compression garments, which will need to be worn for the next 3 weeks.
 The compression garment should be left in place for 2 days before removing it to shower.
 Follow Dr. Younai’s specific instructions if these differ from the 2 day rule.
 It is normal to feel faint the first time the compression garment is removed.
 Have someone present to assist if needed.
 Following a shower, apply a heavy fragrance-free cream to the area to relieve the itchiness caused by the dehydrating effects of liposuction.

 Other than taking showers, the garment will need to be worn 24 hours a day for 3 weeks.
 After the initial 3 weeks, patients can reduce this to daytime hours only.
 This will help the skin conform to the new contours and will reduce swelling.

 Any major surgery will cause fluctuations in energy level and stamina.
-It is normal to have days where energy is abundant, and days where it’s difficult to get out of bed.
+It’s normal to have days where energy is abundant, and other days when it’s difficult to get out of bed.
 Within 4 to 6 weeks this will resolve.